deepset-ai/COVID-QA/README.md

 4. Frontend/middleware: TODO

 ## :heart: How you can help
-This project is build by the community for the community.
+This project is built by the community for the community.
 We are really appreciating every kind of support!
 There's plenty of work on UX, Design, ML, Backend, Frontend, Middleware, Data collection ...

 We are also happy if you just report bugs, add documentation or flag useful/inappropriate answers returned by the model.